alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/service-manager-induction.md

 #Request a place

-Please note: the service manager induction programme is now fully booked until the end of December 2014.
+Please note: the service manager induction programme is now fully booked until the end of December 2014, however you can book places for the 2015 cohorts.

 Dates for the new year will be published soon.